gtumedei/irs-project/docs/report.md

   - `backwardAndTurnLeft`: calls `backwardAndTurn` with left as the direction
   - `backwardAndTurnRight`: calls `backwardAndTurn` with left as the direction

-To specify the direction in which to proceed, turning functions accept a value from the `TurnDirection` enum, which can be:
+To specify the direction in which to proceed, turning functions accept a value from the `TurnDirection` enum, which can be: `DIR_RIGHT`, `DIR_LEFT`, `DIR_NONE`.
-- `DIR_RIGHT`
-- `DIR_LEFT`
-- `DIR_NONE`

 ## Controller development

-As mentioned in the introduction, we want to experiment with the creation of three different controllers: line following, obstacle avoidance and light chasing.
+As mentioned in the introduction, we wanted to experiment with the creation of three different controllers: line following, obstacle avoidance and light chasing.
 Each one will consist of a dedicated folder inside the `src` directory and will include two files:
 - `ControllerName.ino`: entry point of the control program, following the structure shown in [Refactoring the default firmware](#refactoring-the-default-firmware)
 - `ControllerName.cpp`: contains the implementation of the `autoMode` function declared by the firmware library, along with the behaviors of which it's composed

 Given the fact that the obstacle avoidance and light chasing controllers are going to include multiple behaviors, we have opted for a simplified version of the subsumption architecture to orchestrate them.
 Each behavior will be represented by a function, and each Arduino tick will decide, based on state and sensor measurements, what behavior to execute.
-This differs from a standard subsumption because selecting a behavior means completely subsuming the others, so there is no partial takeover.
+This differs from a standard subsumption in that selecting a behavior means completely subsuming the others, so there is no partial takeover.

 ### Line following

 The first controller that has been implemented allows the robot to follow a black line drawn on the ground.
 This is the simplest control program and only includes a single behavior to perform line following.

-#### Design
+**Design**

 Having a line-follower module with two sensors we had two possibilities of programming the robot.
 The first was to make it follow a line that is thinner than the distance between the two sensors, by keeping it between them.
 The second was to use a line that is thicker than the sensors distance, with the robot trying to keep both sensors inside it.
 Given the small 1.5cm distance between our sensors, we chose the latter.
 Combining this decision with the four possible states in which the line follower module can be, we obtain the following cases.